Research

 Student Preferences and Horizontal Differentiation in Urban School Choice Markets.
 Draft

-Many urban public school systems in the United States allow families to pick among schools with different academic themes.
-For example, New York City students can choose to attend high schools focused on topics as varied as health sciences, journalism, and performing arts.
-In this paper, I investigate the impact of curricular themes on segregation and student outcomes in New York City high schools.
-I estimate a structural model using data on student applications to determine how families trade off curricular themes and other school characteristics in the application process.
-I find that all demographic groups, but particularly white and Asian applicants, tend to prefer Humanities and Interdisciplinary programs, the most general curricular theme, to more specialized themes.
-Using the model to compare the baseline assignment to a simulated counterfactual assignment in which all programs are Humanities and Interdisciplinary, I find that curricular differentiation slightly increases racial segregation across high school programs.
-On average, students prefer their counterfactual assignment, but a substantial minority of applicants, including about half of all Black applicants, would be worse off without curricular differentiation.
-Finally, to provide a more complete picture of the trade-offs involved in offering curricular differentiation, I use quasi-experimental variation generated by the assignment mechanism to estimate theme enrollment effects.
+An understudied component of the district-level education production function is the degree of curricular differentiation across schools.
+Many urban school districts in the United States offer some degree of choice and curricular differentiation, allowing families to choose among schools with different curricular themes (e.g., arts or science).
+In this paper, I investigate the impact of curricular themes on segregation, student welfare, and student outcomes in New York City high schools.
+I estimate a structural model using data on student applications to determine how students trade off curricular themes and other school characteristics in the application process.
+I find on average that all demographic groups, but particularly white and Asian applicants, prefer Humanities and Interdisciplinary programs, the most general curricular theme, to more specialized themes.
+Using the model to compare the baseline assignment to a simulated counterfactual assignment in which all programs are Humanities and Interdisciplinary, I find that curricular differentiation slightly increases segregation by race, income, and achievement across high school programs.
+While on average, students prefer their counterfactual assignment, a substantial minority of applicants, including about half of all Black applicants, would be worse off without curricular differentiation.
+Finally, I use quasi-experimental variation generated by the assignment mechanism to estimate theme enrollment effects on student outcomes.
 I find that theme matters for high school outcomes and postsecondary choice, but effects do not vary by theme preference, suggesting limited scope for themes to improve student-school match quality.

 Publications